 The Chaplain’s Assistant category is for those lacking the higher education component of full certification.
 To meet this category the applicant is required to complete all the other requirements for certification but is lacking a higher education degree.
 A high school diploma with some college credit is required.

 Proceed to the “Application“ page and follow the directions there to submit your application.
-Below is a video to help understand the process.
+Below is a video to help understand the process along with a detailed listing of qualifications and requirements.